sebsquire/URLshortener/README.md

  - Health Check for the microservice - nice-to-have, but this is needed on for e.g. AWS on microservice startup as an automated check

- # ways to improve this
+ # Ways to improve this (starting with easiest/most helpful)
-  - Create a database and convert rather than using an API (database? sqlite? how to interact with it encoding? - example?)
-  - Create a webpage to do this from (maybe use html - example?)
+  - Flask is a development server and not meant for production.
+In production we should use a proper production WSGI, such as waitress.
+See: https://tinyurl.com/yyfrzsbw
+  - Create a web page to allow users to access on their browser (e.g. in html)
+  - Add threading for if there's multiple requests at once
-  - Run on aws ec2 to make this accessible to everyone
+  - Run on aws ec2 to make this accessible when hosting on the local machine is not possible
-  - Spin up on docker to be sure same environment is deployed everywhere
+  - Spin up on docker to be sure same environment is deployed everywhere - for if this is deployed to prod servers
-  - use fargate in IaC to auto scale based on demand
+  - use AWS Fargate in IaC to auto scale based on demand
-  - add threading for if there's multiple requests at once?
+  - Create a database (e.g. sqlite) and do the heavy lifting of url shortening (create database ID record, encode that record to produce a shortened url) ourselves instead of using an external API.
+This is more coding but much safer as we don't rely on external services that can be stopped at any time.
+See: https://tinyurl.com/zl2vh3f